 The risk that the market value of fixed-income instruments is changed in the event of fluctuations in general interest rates.
 The change in value and therefore the risk is linked to the fixed-interest period (duration) of each instrument and the entire portfolio at any time.
 Interest rate risk in investments in fixed-income instruments is measured on the basis of each day's fixed interest increasing the risk and increases with the maturity of the obligations.
-Average fixed-income period is an elasticity measurement relating to interest rate risk which shows the effect when all market interest rates change by the same amount (parallel shift).
+Average fixed-interest period is an elasticity measurement relating to interest rate risk which shows the effect when all market interest rates change by the same amount (parallel shift).
+The fixed-interest period for a given instrument is calculated by weighing the time to each future cash flow, this is also known as the instrument's duration.

-The total outstanding interest rate risk in the event of a 1 percentage point change in the discount rate amounts to SEK 3,691m (1,693).
+The total outstanding interest rate risk in the event of a 1 percentage point change in the discount rate amounts to SEK 3,818m (3,691).

-Management of share price risk
+Management of share equity risk